lm3nitro/Projects/New/Macof.md

 ![Pasted image 20241011120705](https://github.com/user-attachments/assets/8b1b2e61-8325-41d4-aaa0-a269f9be5808)

-The mitigation was successful and the the MAC flooding was prevented.
+The mitigation was successful, and the MAC flooding was prevented.

 ### Summary:

-In this lab, I was able to perfom a MAC flodding attack while analyzing the traffic in Wireshark.
+In this lab, I was able to perform a MAC flooding attack while analyzing the traffic in Wireshark.
 One of the behaviors observed is the significant increase in ARP traffic, particularly those with varying source MAC addresses.
 This helps confirm that a MAC flooding attack is occurring.
 I was also able to observe a high turnover rate of MAC addresses, indicating that the switch was being overwhelmed.
 To mitigate this, I implemented port security and simulating the attack again to ensure that the security features functioned effectively in preventing unauthorized access and protecting the network.

 Mitigation: